gallowsxbird/TCGridFlowLayout/README.md

 #TCGridFlowLayout
-TCGridFlowLayout calculates the size of its items based on the given columns, gutter and inset values.
+TCGridFlowLayout calculates the size of its UICollectionView cells based on the given columns, gutter and inset values.

 Works in Portrait and Landscape!